fullstack-storyteller/Notes/azure/5-azure-storage.md

 1. Geography: A discrete market,typically containing 2+ regions, that preserves data residency and compliance boundaries
 2. Azure region: a set of datacenters deployed within a latency-defined perimeter and connected through a dedicated regional low latency network
-3. Region pair: each Azure region is paired with another region within the smae geography
+3. Region pair: each Azure region is paired with another region within the same geography
 4. Availability Zones: a physically separate location within an Azure region.
 Each AZ is made up of 1+ datacenters with independent power, cooling and networking.
 5. Availability: defnied by gartner as the assurance that an enterprize's IT infrastructure has suitable recoverability and protection from the system failures, natural disasters or malicious attacks.
 High Availability refers to a system that is operational without interruption for long periods of time by using redundant or fault tolerant components and is typically measured as a percentage.
 6. Recovery point objective(RPO): the amount of data which can be lost while bringing the system back online after a critical failure, i.e. the point in time to which the data be recovered.
-7. Recovery time objective(RTO): the amount og time that it takes to get the system back online after a critical failure, i.e. how long you can sustain a service interruption before you absolutely need to be back online.
+7. Recovery time objective(RTO): the amount of time that it takes to get the system back online after a critical failure, i.e. how long you can sustain a service interruption before you absolutely need to be back online.

 | Locally Redundant Storage (LRS) | Geo Redundant Storage (GRS) | Zone Redundant Storage (ZRS) | Geo-zone-redundant storage (GZRS) |
 | ------------------------------- | --------------------------- | ---------------------------- | --------------------------------- |